DevAlanM/DevAlanM/README.md

-# Hi Dear, my name is Alan
+# Hi, my name is Alan
 ## A boy in love with the IT area since he was a child, making the transition from Hardware to Software.
 ###
 <details>